cURL

 }

-// Step 2: Get full data for found addresses ($2.00)
+// PHASE 2: Fetch data for ALL found addresses in batches of 50

-if (foundAddresses.length > 0) {
+if (allFoundAddresses.length === 0) {

-await sleep(2000); // Respect rate limit
+await sleep(2000); // Rate limit

 const dataRes = await fetchWithPayment('https://bluepages.fyi/batch/data', {